MarxMustermann/OfMiceAndMechs/README.md

 * many bugfixes
 * added chat options that spawn story phases that spawn quests that spawn chat options and other combiations of these things.
 This is intended to test the waters on a fully dynamic system in this regard.
 * added a autocompletion mechanism to the whole story and all quests used in the story.
 This means basically everything the player does now can be reused to have npcs running around doing these things.
-Also this is a preperation to give the player the ability to command npcs to complete quest like these as a way to exercise power.
+Also this is a preperation to give the player the ability to command npcs to complete quests like these as a way to exercise power.
-* rebuild many of the quest in a recursive quest structure, that can get quite complex.
+* rebuild many of the quests in a recursive quest structure, that can get quite complex.
 This is partially intended, but needs to be scaled to not appear ridiculus.
 Also this is a preperation to have everybody do only one quest and have the rest as a subquest.
 * added some elements of a economy, by adding the possibility to produce some items from scrap and by added a half working construction site.
 This is not embedded into the world in a meaningful way, but i think it is notable since it's a small step into the direction of an economy.
 * A reputation system was added to be able to unlock stuff.
 This only notable since it is not indended to be kept on the long run, so don't get attached to it.
 * added npc specific dialog options to test the waters for a propper dynamic chat system.
 * the ability to download and play CC songs to have some background music.
 This is more a symbolic thing, since it's using mplayer and only plays 2 songs.
 * a half working tile based display mode based on pygame
 * added quest queues and quest dispensers.
-These are not really used yet, but these are intended to allow to task quest without caring who to task with the quest exactly
+These are not really used yet, but these are intended to allow to task quests without caring whom to task with the quest exactly
 * added more quests.
 For example a quest to murder people which surely will be useful later
-* added some more room.
+* added some more rooms.

 ### commit 0-400